What is the Access Program?

 The Access Program is a remedial program designed to help students acquire the necessary skills for college success.
 Ultimately, Access provides a pathway for admission and a support system for persons applying to Boise Bible College.

-Students may be approved into this program based missing admissions documents, through recommendations by the Academic Office, or students may choose to take the Access Program to ready themselves for success.
+Students may be recommended into this program by the Academic Office because of missing admissions documents, or students may choose to enter the Access Program to ready themselves for success.

 Access Program Commitment: